 Set Dawson as default location

 Mainly cloudy.
-30 percent chance of showers in the afternoon.
-High 19.
-UV index 3 or moderate.
+30 percent chance of flurries near noon.
+High 9.

 CBC News: Weather Centre